msh1307/init/README.md

  3382
  3383     # use cache
 ```
-using gef, it fails to recognize glibc version after patching a binary.
+using gef, it fails to recognize glibc version after patching a binary. <br>
 it requires little modification.
 ```
  3335 def get_libc_version():